Graduate studies in Physics at Cal State University, Fullerton

 It wasn’t all crazy, weird propulsion stuff.
 Since a lot of the work Jim and I were doing could be considered “unconventional”, a lot of weird stuff floated our way.
 There were several email lists where ideas were exchanged, some more out there than others.
 As this was during the period when “lifters” (AKA “Ionocraft”) were the craze, Jim and I had a look at those.
 Lifters were sort of a modern version of Biefield-Brown devices, and claimed to produce thrust with high voltages and no moving parts.
 It was clear to us there was nothing more to it than ionic wind, but we made one of our own and demonstrated there was nothing exotic about its propulsion.
 It actually did work in air, but didn’t (and couldn’t) work in a vacuum.
 But the most entertaining of the occasional weirdness that came our way was magnet dropping.

-One of the individuals on the rather loose email list was a senior scientist at Lockheed (who shall remain nameless).
+One of the individuals on the rather loose email list was a guy by the name of Boyd Bushman, a senior scientist at Lockheed at the time.
 This guy was a PhD, and holder of quite a few patents.
-In other words, no slouch.
-Then one day Jim and I see that this guy is making a claim that high powered magnets, when taped face to face (i.e., with their repulsive poles forcibly taped together) will fall more slowly than a dummy weight of the same mass.
+In other words, no slouch from what I knew of him.
+Then one day Jim and I see Boyd is making a claim that high powered magnets, when taped face to face (i.e., with their repulsive poles forcibly taped together) will fall more slowly than a dummy weight of the same mass.
 Huh, say what??

 Now this would normally be the sort of nonsense we would blow right past, but for some reason the sheer lunacy of the claim hooked me.
 General Relativity says that all objects move (i.e., fall) along geodesics at the same rate, regardless of their mass, and it’s only dumb money that bets against Einstein.
 And there’s a simple two part thought experiment that suggests this isn’t possible from the start: